mksaraf/kubernetes-lab-tutorial/content/network.md

 Any other pod in the cluster is able to access the nginx service without worring about pod IP addresses

-    [root@kubem00 ~]# kubectl create -f busybox.yaml
+    kubectl create -f busybox.yaml
-    pod "busybox" created

-    [root@kubem00 ~]# kubectl exec -it busybox sh
+    kubectl exec -it busybox sh
     / # wget -O - 10.254.247.153:80
     Welcome to nginx!

 However, the service is not reachable from any cluster host.
 If we try to access the service we do not get anything

-    [root@kubem00 ~]# curl 10.254.247.153:80
+    curl 10.254.247.153:80
-    ^C
-    [root@kubem00 ~]#

 Without specifying the type of service, kubernetes by default uses the ``Type: ClusterIP`` option, which means that the new service is only exposed only within the cluster.
 It is kind of like internal kubernetes service, so not particularly useful if you want to accept external traffic.

-When creating a service, currently, kubernetes provides four options of service types:
+When creating a service, kubernetes provides different options of service types:

    * **ClusterIP**: it exposes the service only on a cluster internal IP making the service only reachable from within the cluster.
-This is the default Service Type.
+This is the default service type.
    * **NodePort**: it exposes the service on each node public IP on a static port as defined in the NodePort option.
 It will be possible to access the service, from outside the cluster.
    * **LoadBalancer**: it exposes the service by creating an external load balancer.
-It works only on some public cloud providers. *To make this working, remember to set the option ``--cloud-provider`` in the kube controller manager startup file*
+It works only on some public cloud providers.
+To make this working, remember to set the option ``--cloud-provider`` in the kube controller manager startup file.
-   * **ExternalName**: it maps the service to the contents of the externalName option, e.g. search.google.com, by returning a name record with its value.

 In this section we are going to use the NodePort service type to expose the service.